brian odom

 Packard Fellow, David and Lucile Packard Foundation, 2009

-CAREER Award, National Academy of Sciences, 2009
+CAREER Award, National Science Foundation, 2009

 Kavli Fellow, National Academy of Sciences, 2008